-In 2019, the Amazon founder and former CEO, Jeff Bezos divorced his wife, MacKenzie Scott.
+In 2019, Amazon founder and former CEO Jeff Bezos divorced his wife, MacKenzie Scott.
 Ms. Scott received almost $34 billion in her divorce settlement and became one of the wealthiest philanthropists in modern day.
-Ms. Scott thereafter re-married in March 2021, but the union was short lived.
+Ms. Scott thereafter re-married in March 2021, but the union was short-lived.
 In September 2022, Ms. Scott filed divorce against her second husband.
 The question swirling the internet is whether her second husband will be entitled to Ms. Scott’s Amazon fortune.
 Simply put, the answer is no.

 Marital Property v.
 Separate Property

 If Ms. Scott was living in Ohio and filing for divorce in Ohio, I would not be concerned that her second husband would be able to touch her Amazon fortune.
 However, this requires us to look at the definition of marital property and separate property.
-In Ohio, marital property will be divided in equal or equitable manner.
+In Ohio, marital property will be divided in an equal or equitable manner.
 Marital property is defined, in short, as any property, including income that was acquired by either spouse during the marriage.
-Whereas separate property is any property acquired by a spouse prior to the date of marriage, any gift or inheritance receiving during the marriage, and any property excluded by a valid antenuptial agreement.
+Separate property is any property acquired by a spouse prior to the date of marriage, any gift or inheritance received during the marriage and any property excluded by a valid antenuptial agreement.

 Ms. Scott received her wealth prior to her second marriage.
 For these facts, we would look to Ohio Revised Code, 3105.17(A)(6)(a)(ii) which states that separate property is

 “Any real or personal property or interest in real property or personal property that was acquired by one spouse prior to the date of the marriage.”